Wifsimster/pavie/README.md

 ### getMetadataChildren([id], [options])

 Return all children metadata for a specified media.
-ie: Returnn seasons metadata for a specified Tv Show.
+ie: Return seasons metadata for a specified Tv Show.

 - `id` `<number>` Identifiant
 - `options` `<object>`